-Many estate agents will agree that one of the most common questions they are asked as part of their job is: “Do I really need to put my house on the market before I start looking for a new property to buy?”
-It’s a difficult question to answer, as it’s understandably tempting to withhold your home from the market until you’re sure you’ve found ‘the one’ and you’re sure you want to move.
+Many estate agents will agree that one of the most common questions they are asked as part of their job is: “Do I really need to commit to putting my house on the market before I have found a property I want to buy?”
+It’s a difficult question to answer, as it’s understandably tempting to withhold your home from the market until you’re sure you’ve found ‘the one’.

 But what happens if you’re too slow off the mark and the new home you’ve set your heart on is snapped up by another bidder before you’ve had a chance to find yourself a buyer?
 This is a frequent dilemma, experienced by many prospective property sellers.
 So, what does come first – selling or finding?